 Is Common Honeysuckle Toxic?

-Research at The University of Washington Botanic Gardens reveals that some species of Lonicera (i.e., L. involucrata) are edible.
+Honeysuckle blooms yield a drop of sweet nectar and children are often drawn to "sip" the flowers.
+Some species of Lonicera (i.e., L. involucrata) flowers are edible.
 Others, especially the European species like the common honeysuckle, may cause digestive tract problems in children.
 The American Society for the Prevention of Cruelty to Animals does not list honeysuckle on its list of plants that are toxic to pets.
-However, the plants and berries of honeysuckle may cause vomiting, diarrhea and lethargy in reptiles.
-Rover claims that scarlet and coral honeysuckle (Lonicera sempervirens) is toxic to dogs.
-SF Gate notes that "the many varieties of honeysuckle are not known to be seriously poisonous to horses."

 - Early Dutch Honeysuckle (Lonicera periclymenum 'Belgica' ) plants bear streaked, raspberry red flowers.